Welcome to Training at Mortimer Surgery

 Mortimer Surgery has been a training practice for over 20 years.
 During that time we have had a steady stream of Doctors, Nurses and Medical Students as learners.
 We now train Foundation and ST trainees.

 The current trainers are Dr Gillian French (Wessex Deanery) and Dr Nick Bradshaw (Oxford Deanery/ Reading VTS).
-We also have two other ex trainers to provide added depth and support.
+We also have one ex trainer to provide support.
 We feel the whole practice team is involved in training and supporting learners – all our staff enjoy having Doctors in training around and provide a wide variety of experiences.

 The training is varied with a mix of challenge and support.
 You will be expected to be part of a cohesive, well balanced team.
 You should learn a lot and have some fun!

-Training in both Wessex and Oxford Deaneries means there are ofter 2 learners in the practice.
+Training in both Wessex and Oxford Deaneries means there are often 2 learners in the practice.
 Protected time is given for tutorials, self directed learning and VTS Day release.

 Mortimer is semi-rural practice of 11500 patients.
 Our surgery is modern, we have expanded several times, and learners have their own consulting rooms.